14 Invaluable Tools to Have on Hand When DIY-ing Alone

-Gorilla Carts are known for their strength, and their heavy-duty steel utility cart has a capacity of up to 1,000 pounds.
-It also offers terrific flexibility.
-With sides in place, it’s great for carrying sacks or buckets.
-With them removed, it provides a large, flat-load bed.
-Pneumatic tires give this Gorilla Cart all-terrain capabilities, and the handle doubles as a tow hitch.
+Gorilla Carts are known for their strength, and the Gorilla Cart heavy-duty utility cart has a capacity of up to 1,000 pounds.
+It is also incredibly versatile: With sides in place, it’s great for carrying sacks or buckets.
+With them removed, it provides a large flat-load bed.
+Pneumatic tires give the cart all-terrain capabilities, and the handle doubles as a tow hitch.

 DIYers often need to work in dark corners, or where there is inadequate lighting.
-A headlamp, which aims a beam of light right where it’s needed while keeping hands free.
+A headlamp is a great solution, putting the beam right where it’s needed while keeping hands free.

-The Petzl Actik CORE Headlamp weighs under 3 ounces yet offers two powerful beams and three brightness levels, which you can adjust with the push of a single button.
-It runs for up to 140 hours on the unit’s rechargeable battery (or on three AAA batteries).
+The Petzl ACTIK CORE Headlamp weighs under 3 ounces yet offers two powerful beams and three brightness levels, all selectable with one button.
+It is rechargeable and runs for up to 130 hours.
+Alternatively, three AAA batteries can be used.
 It also has a detachable, washable headband.

-Twine never seems that important until you don’t have any, but it’s a super useful (and cheap) tool that solo DIYers should always have on hand.
-Twine can be used for temporary holding, hanging, or fixing.
+Twine doesn’t seem that important until you don’t have any.
+It can be used for temporary holding, hanging, or fixing.
 It can also be used for laying out paving, decking, or borders.
 It can even bundle up trash for convenient disposal.

 BeCraftee jute twine offers a natural, biodegradable fiber.
 It is easy to cut and tie, very flexible, and surprisingly strong.
 Each roll is 328 feet long.

-The prices listed here are accurate as of publication on March 11, 2022.
+The prices listed here are accurate as of February 6, 2023.